snakepowerpoint/SpatialVariability/README.md

 # Causal effects of population dynamics and environmental changes on spatial variability of marine fishes

-This is an implementaion of the research work **Causal effects of population dynamics and environmental changes on spatial variability of marine fishes.** For readers who want to quickly implement the empirical dynamic modelling (EDM), please refer to **Quickly Getting Started**.
-For readers who want to implement the EDM from scratch, please refer to **Step by Step Analysis**.
+This repository is an implementaion of the research work **Causal effects of population dynamics and environmental changes on spatial variability of marine fishes.**

+- For readers who want to quickly implement the empirical dynamic modelling (EDM), please refer to **Quickly Getting Started**.
+- For readers who want to implement the EDM from scratch, please refer to **Step by Step Analysis**.

-The repository includes:
+The repository contains:
 * Source code

 Raw data including *fishery survey data*, *Atlantic Multidecadal Oscillation (AMO)*, *sea surface temperature (SST)*, *sea bottom tempeature (SBT)*, and *fishing mortality* can be downloaded on Zenodo (https://doi.org/10.5281/zenodo.3695703) or at the links provided in the paper.

 # Requirements
 R program with version 3.5.0.
 R is a free software and publicly available at https://www.r-project.org/.
-To download R, please follow the procedures below:
+To install R, please follow the procedures below:
 1. Choose an CRAN Mirrors
 2. Choose your operating system
 3. Download binaries for base distribution